Darwin D. Martin House Complex by Frank Lloyd Wright | Buffalo, NY

 The Carriage House, the Conservatory, and the Pergola, which were demolished in 1962, were reconstructed between 2004 and 2007, based on original drawings, following an ambitious $50 million restoration project, developed by Hamilton Houston Lownie Architects, started in 1996 and still ongoing.
 The project includes the restoration of the estate’s historic landscaping, also designed by Wright, based on a study developed by Bayer Landscape Architecture.

-Overall, the Darwin D. Martin House Complex can be considered the epitome of Wright’s Prairie Houses, with all the distinctive elements of the style, such as strongly marked horizontal lines, cruciform plans often featuring pergolas and verandas, hip roofs with large overhanging eaves, masonry and timber construction, a simple decoration, and a strong integration of architecture and landscape.
+Overall, the Darwin D. Martin House Complex can be considered the epitome of Wright’s Prairie Houses, with all the distinctive elements of the style, such as strongly marked horizontal lines, cruciform plans often featuring pergolas and verandas, hip roofs with large overhanging eaves, masonry and timber construction, a simple decoration, and strong integration of architecture and landscape.

-With his Prairie Houses, Wright wanted to develop a modern architecture that, though influenced by European movements of the time, was deeply rooted into United States’ native culture, and influenced by the aesthetics of North America’s prairie landscape.
+With his Prairie Houses, Wright wanted to develop a modern architecture that, though influenced by European movements of the time, was deeply rooted in United States’ native culture, and influenced by the aesthetics of North America’s prairie landscape.

 Model of the Darwin Martin House Complex and its buildings